Go Back Email Link

 Instructions

-• Soak the ears of corn in cool water for a least 20 minutes to prevent the husks from burning on the grill.
-I soaked the corn in a sink full of water.
+• Place 6 fresh ears of corn in cool water and soak for at least 20 minutes to help prevent the husks from burning on the grill.

 • Preheat the grill over medium high heat (approximately 400 degrees F).